HaymanBan

 The Hayman Fire was the largest in Colorado history, burning 138,000 acres and destroying 600 structures.

 In early June 2002, historical fire suppression, drought conditions, continuous, dry fuels along the South Platte River corridor, human carelessness, and a dry, windy weather system combined to create the perfect conditions for fire.
 The Hayman Fire was first reported just south of Tarryall Creek and Highway 77 near Tappan Mountain in the late afternoon of June 8, 2002.
 Low humidity, warm temperatures, and high wind speeds facilitated the fire’s hot temperatures and rapid spread along the South Platte River corridor.
 For 20 days, the fire consumed public and private lands southwest of Denver in parts of Park, Teller, Jefferson, and Douglas Counties.
-Learn more about the fire in the U.S. Forest Service’s Hayman Fire Case Study
+Learn more about the fire in the U.S. Forest Service’s Hayman Fire Case Study.

 Post-Fire Impacts